amitmse/in_Python_/Logistic Regression/README.md

 		= Sum[Yi*(a + bX)] + Sum[ Log(1) - Log{1 + Exp(a + bX)}] (Log(1) = 0)
 		= Sum[Yi*(a + bX)] - Sum[Log{1 + Exp(a + bX)}]
 		= -[Sum[Yi*(a + bX)] - Sum[Log{1 + Exp(a + bX)}]]
-		(Apply negative to minimize the Log Likelihood Function. refer to below function negative_log_likelihood)
+		(Apply negative to minimize the Log Likelihood Function)

-	Gradient of Log Likelihood Function / First Differentiation (with respect to beta) of Log Likelihood Function = [Yi*X] - [X*Exp(a + bX) / {1 + Exp(a + bX)}]
+	Gradient of Log Likelihood Function :
+		First Differentiation (with respect to beta) of Log Likelihood Function = [Yi*X] - [X*Exp(a + bX) / {1 + Exp(a + bX)}]
 		= -[[Yi*X] - [X*Exp(a + bX) / {1 + Exp(a + bX)}]]
 		(Negative is part of negative log likelihood function.
 Refer to gradient_log_likelihood)

+	Hessian Matrix :
-	Hessian Matrix / Second Differentiation (with respect to beta) of Log Likelihood Function / First Differentiation of Gradient of Log Likelihood Function = 0 - [{(X*Exp(a + bX)*X)/(1 + Exp(a + bX))} + {(X*Exp(a + bX))/((1+Exp(a + bX))^2)*(Exp(a + bX)*X)}]
+		Second Differentiation (with respect to beta) of Log Likelihood Function First Differentiation of Gradient of Log Likelihood Function = 0 - [{(X*Exp(a + bX)*X)/(1 + Exp(a + bX))} + {(X*Exp(a + bX))/((1+Exp(a + bX))^2)*(Exp(a + bX)*X)}]
 			(Differentiation of [Yi*X] will be 0 due to no beta.